jwoates/obtuse-tanuki/card-shuffle-test/README.md

 <b>Can's Notes</b>

-You can view the working code on http://cardshuffle.canagaoglu.com/ Please let me know if you'd like go over the code on the phone.
+You can view the working code on http://cardshuffle.canagaoglu.com/
+<br/>Please let me know if you'd like go over the code on the phone.

 The test output file is under http://cardshuffle.canagaoglu.com/js/unittests.html